SukkaW/style9-webpack/README.md

 }
 ```

 style9-webpack doesn't support this approach.
-Instead, you will need an extra rule to provide your loaders:
+Instead, you will need add an extra rule to provide your loaders:

 ```js
 module.exports = {